bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 in the context of a content-addressed system; *mutable namespaces*.
 These would operate something like a signed ref (tag or branch) `in Git`_, addressed on a DHT [#]_ via your public-key.
-Basically, everyone would get a namespace rooted in their key pair, which could be mapped (somehow) to a "proper" domain name in a DNS record.
+Basically, everyone would get a namespace rooted in their key pair, which could be mapped (somehow) to a “proper” domain name in a DNS record.

-In the analogy of the "single global Git repo", this would solve the problems of someone pushing with ``--force`` on to ``master``, everyone wanting a branch called ``dev`` as well as making it possible to offer new news on ``news.com``.
+In the analogy of the “single global Git repo”, this would solve the problems of someone pushing with ``--force`` on to ``master``, everyone wanting a branch called ``dev`` as well as making it possible to offer new news on ``news.com``.